Rape trauma syndrome: Renormalization stage

 In this stage, the survivor begins to recognize their adjustment phase.
 Recognizing the impact of the rape for survivors who were in denial, and recognizing the secondary damage of any counterproductive coping tactics (e.g., recognizing that one's drug abuse began to help cope with the aftermath of a rape) is particularly important.
-Male victims typically do not seek psychotherapy for a long time after the sexual assault—according to Lacey and Roberts, less than half of male victims sought therapy within six months and the average interval between assault and therapy was 2.5 years; King and Woollett's study of over 100 male rape victims found that the mean interval between assault and therapy was 16.4 years.
+Male survivors typically do not seek psychotherapy for a long time after the sexual assault—according to Lacey and Roberts, less than half of male survivors sought therapy within six months and the average interval between assault and therapy was 2.5 years; King and Woollett's study of over 100 male rape survivors found that the mean interval between assault and therapy was 16.4 years.

 During renormalization, survivors integrate the sexual assault into their lives so that the rape is no longer the central focus of their lives; negative feelings such as guilt and shame become resolved, and survivors no longer blame themselves for the attack.